dq1Mango/signal-tui/README.md

 First install [Rust](https://rust-lang.org/tools/install/)

-(on nixos you can simply enter the provided shell)
+(on nixos you can simply enter the provided shell after cloning the repo)

-    nix-shell rustup.nix

 Clone this repo